Skip to main content

 The Truman Scholarship awards merit-based $30,000 scholarships to college juniors who are US citizens/nationals and who plan to pursue careers in government or in public service (broadly defined), and who wish to attend graduate or professional school to help prepare for their careers.
 Scholars may attend graduate or professional school in the United States or internationally.
 Applicants should be “change agents,” with a demonstrated passion for improving the ways that government agencies, nonprofit organizations, or educational institutions serve the public.
 Applicants should be active participants in two or more of the following types of activities:

-- Government internships, commissions or boards, advocacy or interest groups, nonpartisan political activities, military/ROTC
+• Government internships, commissions or boards, advocacy or interest groups, political activities, military/ROTC

 The Truman Scholarship accepts nominations from institutions – students may not apply independently.
-To apply to be one of Penn’s nominees, you must complete the application steps by Penn’s Internal Application Deadline of November 28, 2023 at 4:00 pm.
-Please refer to the above linked step-by-step guide for further information.
+To apply to be one of Penn’s nominees, you must complete the application steps by Penn’s Internal Application Deadline of November 3, 2025, at 4:00 pm US Eastern Time.

 Letters of Recommendation